 4. Full breasts?
 Hand express to help your baby

 Who wouldn’t want the feeling that comes with knowing you have milk, right?
-Unfortunately, not all babies are comfortable with the overabundant flow of milk.
-If you notice them coughing or sputtering at the start of each feeding, it’s a good idea to hand express (and ideally store them for later!) and reduce the amount of milk in your breast.
+But, unfortunately, not all babies are comfortable with the overabundant flow of milk.
+So, if you notice them coughing or sputtering at the start of each feeding, it’s a good idea to hand express (and ideally store them for later!) and reduce the amount of milk in your breast.

 5. Add breastmilk supply-boosting foods to your diet

-Breastfeeding is easier when you don’t have to constantly worry about your milk supply.
+Breastfeeding is easier when you don’t have to worry about your milk supply constantly.
 Oats and fenugreek are two of the most common milk-boosting foods.
 They’re present in nearly all lactation cookies!
 But apart from these, other foods known to help with lactation include barley, carrots, asparagus, brown rice, salmon, moringa, chickpea, lentils, beets, tofu, and holy basil.

 6. Talk to a breastfeeding pal